 Yesterday I went out and got us a small Xmas tree and it looks wonderful.
 We had put up decorations and some lights 2 weeks ago, but not a tree because we thought she’d be in the hospital for the surgery a couple weeks.
 Bobbi decorated it beautifully and we are still determined to enjoy the holiday.
 Very hard to do, but refuse to allow it to strip from us the good.
 We’ve cried, and I hold her at night close.
 It’s a very confusing time.
 I looked at her decorating the small tree and decided to take a shower.
 I wanted to hide my tears.
 I love her so much and it’s so painful to watch her experience all this.
 August 24th feels like a million years ago.

-There is a fundraiser being held in Wisconsin this coming Saturday.
+There is a gathering of friends being held in Wisconsin this coming Saturday, simply to show us we aren’t alone.
 It’s overwhelming seeing how many people are involved and doing so much.
 She is feeling so much love from others that she often sheds tears when a Facebook notice sounds on this iPad.
 We have it set to sound like popcorn, and at different times it’s like a large kettle is being cooked.
 Thank you family and friends.
 Life often shows the worse of humanity on TV and in newspapers.
 This shows the very best in humanity.
 The worst three words heard was “you have cancer”.
 The best three words she has heard is “you are loved”.
 Thank you are words that can’t describe what this feels like.
 She has touched so many lives, and will continue to.
 You have certainly helped her in ways that only love can do.
 When we decided it was time to let others know what was going on, until now, the love shown has been unbelievable.

 The battlefield may have changed a bit.
 But there is no quit in her DNA.
 Not now, not tomorrow, not anytime.
 Tuesday more tests, results probably Friday or Monday.
 Have gotten about 5 hours a sleep these last few days.
 How do you tell your mind to shut down when there is no off switch.
 We move forward and deal with today.
 She is feeling good, no pain, but it’ like getting hit by a fast ball.
 Shock, disbelief, confused, concern, all combined into one.